4amGodvzx/uav_search/to_do.md

     - (Done)Should we design a mechanism to prevent from overstepping the boundary?
 5. (Done)The process logic for the exploration map
     - (Done)Punish observing the same place for too long only when the observed area is near enough from uav.
-6. Problem about the deciding LLM : episodical hallucination

 7. Efficiency
     - (Done)Maybe a smaller model?
     - (Done)Discard detected objects that are too small?(those low-quality detections)